-Increasing expenditure on the site investigation will reduce the risk of unforeseen conditions, but professional judgement and experience is also required.
-Not all forms of investigation will be needed, and that which is necessary in the best interests of the client should be carefully assessed for each individual project.
+Increasing expenditure on site investigation will reduce the risk of unforeseen conditions, but professional judgement and experience is also required.
+Not all forms of investigation will be needed and that which is necessary in the best interests of the client should be carefully assessed for each individual project.

-The investigation must be designed to provide the appropriate level of information on ground and ground water conditions on the site, together with identifying potential areas of contamination.
+The investigation must be designed to provide the appropriate level of information on ground and groundwater conditions on the site, together with identifying potential areas of contamination.
 The investigation should be undertaken in accordance with the principles of:

-- BS EN 1997-1: 2004 Eurocode 7 -

-Geotechnical design Part 1: General rules

-- BS EN 1997-2: 2007 Eurocode 7 Geotechnical design - Part 2: Ground investigation and testing

-- BS 5930: 1999 and BS 10175: 2001

-It will also require the full-time supervision of a Chartered Geologist or Chartered Engineer.
+- BS EN 1997-1:2004 'Euro-Code 7 -Geotechnical Design - Part 1: General Rules' - BS EN 1997-2:2007 'Euro-Code 7 -Geotechnical Design - Part 2: Ground Investigation and Testing' - BS 5930:1999 and BS 10175:2001 and under the full-time supervision of a Chartered Geologist or Chartered Engineer.

-The dates of the investigation and the methods used should be stated, with the exploratory hole positions being shown on a drawing.
+Dates of the investigation and the methods used should be stated with the exploratory hole positions being shown on a drawing.